tylertitsworth/5th-age-srd/Classes/Bard.md

 #### Champion Feat

-You can sing two great songs a day.
-You can't sing positively about a relationship that you've already sung about as an enemy earlier in the day.
+You can sing two great songs a full recovery.
+You can't sing positively about a relationship that you've already sung about as an enemy earlier in the full recovery.

 #### Epic Feat